wightwulf1944/Hentoid-Resources/Downloading.md

 ###### With that out of the way, launch the app if not already open.
 If you have yet to install `Hentoid`, check out our [Install](https://github.com/AVnetWS/Hentoid/wiki/Install) guide.

+***Note: The following guide contains content NSFW (not safe for work).
+I'm not resposible if you get in trouble, you have been warned.***

 ###### If this is your first time using `Hentoid` and you opted *not* to import your library (or you simply don't have a prior library), then your `Download List` will be a bit, well, lonely -- let's fix that!

 ###### For this example, I will be downloading from [nhentai](https://nhentai.net/)~